 Our Successful Track Record

-Some of our ERISA cases have changed the law and garnered major payments, awards and settlements on behalf of clients whose claims were denied or terminated.
+Some of our cases have changed the law and garnered major payments, awards and settlements on behalf of clients whose claims were denied or terminated.

 Connors v.
 Connecticut General Life Insurance Co. is a case that has set the industry standard.
 Evan Schwartz persuaded a federal appeals court to rule for his client, stating that insurance companies cannot ignore the subjective complaints of pain and disability claimed by the insured, and must give those complaints substantial weight when deciding whether the insured is disabled.

 In Keir v.
 UnumProvident Corp., Evan Schwartz and his firm used ERISA as a tool to bring the first nationwide disability claims practices class action against an insurance company regarding the manner in which they denied and terminated long-term disability claims.
 The complaint and lawsuit has set a nationwide precedent for lawyers for 15 years.